MerelyServices/Merely-Framework/README.md

 ## usage
  - clone the project to a folder
+ - install python <=3.6
- - install required python packages with `pip3 install -r requirements.txt`
+ - install required python packages with `python3 -m pip install -r requirements.txt`
  - create a discord bot in the [Discord Developer Portal](https://discordapp.com/developers/applications/), you will need the token to continue
  - give merely the token with
    - `export MerelyBeta="TOKEN"` on linux
    - `setx MerelyBeta "TOKEN"` on windows
    - *it's recommended you create a .bat or .sh file which assigns these variables whenever you start the bot*
  - run it with `python3 merelybot.py`
+ - add your instance of merely to your server
+ - *optional*: create a log channel on your server and copy the id to merely_data/config.ini > logchannel. - you can also do the same with a channel for feedback and a channel for moderators.

 after the first run, you can enable commands by editing the file at merely_data/config.ini in order to enable modules. simply switch the value of each module you want from `False` to `True`, note that the meme module has external dependencies and will not work in a local environment yet.